 As mentioned previously, the synthesis platform is incapable of solid dispensing.
 Hence, the extracted batch, generates a csv of reagent masses for the chemist to weigh.
 The chemist then adds the masses of the weighed reagents into the csv to be read by the program.
 The weighed masses and synthesis platform then undergo a series of checks before generating the updated batch (Figure 7).
 Checking chemist input catches errors where either no masses have been added or extreme cases.
 For example, where 20g of reagent were measured instead of 0.2g.
 The program also forces the chemist to check: if NMR vails, LCMS vials, charged reagent vials, reaction vials have been added; if solvents reservoirs are full; and if the waste reservoir is empty.
 The locations of the vials and reservoirs are shown in S 2.
 Therefore, the check ensures a complete setup before generating the updated batch, reducing failed runs.

-The updated batch then is stored as logs and is used to generate a Stock CSV, a Sample CSV, a MS CSV, and a NMR Jason.
-CSVs were generated for the ChemSpeed as it’s the only input it takes.
-While Jsons and CSVs were generated for the NMR and LCMS machines as it’s the input type the autosampler takes in.
+The updated batch then is stored as logs and is used to generate a Stock CSV, a Sample CSV, a MS CSV, and a NMR Json.
+The Stock and Sample CSVs were generated for instruction input for the ChemSpeed platform.While NMR Jsons and MS CSVs were generated for the NMR and LCMS machines as input for allowing automated data collection.
 Stock and Sample CSV are read by the ChemSpeed platform and provides information on how to make up the stock solutions (based on reagent solubilities tests determined before), and how to transfer stock solutions into reaction vials (to form reaction combinations in the batch).
 Both Stock and Sample CSV are transferred to the ChemSpeed via a shared folder on the local network.
 The MS CSV is sent to the LCMS autosampler via email and contains information on the aliquot volume, sample number, and several other MS parameters.
 For example, if samples need to pass through a column.
 The NMR Jason is sent to the NMR autosampler via email and contains information on the sample, and several NMR parameters.
 For example, the number of scans.
 These output files therefore dictate the behaviour of the platforms to create a batch its analysis.

-These modifications allowed for a reliable synthesis and analysis workflow, where all 720 reactions can be acquired in the span of 6 weeks, where 15% of this time is spent setting up workflows, cleaning NMR tubes and cleaning used vials.
+These modifications allowed for a reliable synthesis and analysis workflow, where all 720 reactions could be acquired in a predicted time span of 6 weeks, where 15% of this time is spent setting up workflows, cleaning NMR tubes and cleaning used vials.
 Furthermore, the program is written in a way, that a non-expert coder is capable too of running experiments in automation.
 Lastly, both modifications and program reduce set up times while reducing as much human error as possible through each step of the process.

 4.2.1.2 Synthesis and Analysis of the Selected Space